Magic moments part one: how small beginnings inspire great causes

 - June 25, 2013

-At the Clayton Burnett retreat on Loch Ness, Alan and Ken often attempt to take participants on their courses back in time, back to the day or even the hour before their organisation was founded.
+At the Clayton Burnett retreat on Loch Ness a few years back, Alan and Ken often attempted to take participants on their courses back in time, back to the day or even the hour before their organisation was founded.
 For that’s where they’ll find the fervour, zeal, anger, urgency and commitment that catalysed their organisation, that gave it impetus and momentum sufficient to get it going and keep going.
 Something significant happened then.
 If fundraisers, campaigners and communicators today can recapture the passion and emotions of that moment they’ll galvanise staff and supporters afresh, renew enthusiasm and inject new purpose into their motivation and their mission.

 A good founding story, therefore, is a precious asset for any organisation.
 Here are just a few.
 But SOFII would like to add to this list.